-- 1. Primary Responsibilities: - Safely evacuate and account for all stakeholders (students, staff and parent/volunteers) during an emergency.
+- 1. Primary Responsibilities: - a.
+Safely evacuate and account for all stakeholders (students, staff and parent/volunteers) during an emergency. - b.
+Obtain reports of missing students from teachers or personnel.

+- c.
+Gather Injury and Missing Report Form (Appendix 2-2-5) from each teacher and submit them to the Team Leader.

+- d.
+Check student emergency cards for persons authorized to pick up students.

+- e.
+Assist release gate as needed.

+- 2. Reports to: Assembly Area Team Leader

+- 3. Authority:

+- a.
+Oversee safe evacuation to assembly area.

 - b.
-Obtain reports of missing students from teachers or personnel. - c.
-Gather Injury and Missing Report Form (Appendix 2-2-5) from each teacher and submit them to the Team Leader. - d.
-Check student emergency cards for persons authorized to pick up students. - e.
-Assist release gate as needed. - 2.
-Reports to: Assembly Area Team Leader

-- a.
-Oversee safe evacuation to assembly area. - b.
 Access to all student and staff emergency information.

+- 4. Supplies:

 - a.
+Hand-held radio

-Hand-held radio - b.
-Copy of maps indicating designated on and offsite assembly locations. - c.
+- b.
+Copy of maps indicating designated on and offsite assembly locations.

+- c.
 Injury and Missing Report Form (Appendix 2- 2-5).

+- 5. Assembly Location:

 - a.
 Inside (location to be determined by the team).

 - b.
 Outside on the:

 - i.
 Alternative 1

 - ii.
 Alternative 2